loaves of zucchini bread

 I was ready to repeat the zucchini bread recipe to freeze for fall mornings!

 Round two found me without the crushed pineapple.
 In going through my pantry of things I put up last year, I found my last jar of pears.
 Perhaps I could change out the recipe from crushed pineapple to pears.
-Another 2 loaves made and this time, “tile man” took an entire loaf home with him.
+Another 2 loaves made and this time, and a friend took an entire loaf home with him.
 He preferred the pear, although he loved both; my husband, the pineapple version.

 We have such an abundance of zucchini that I will be making several batches of both versions to add to my freezer for fall.